Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Experiments

 \subsubsection{Dataset}

-Given the scarcity of real-world anomalous behaviors in high-frequency trading, our evaluation is based on a synthetic dataset, a methodology widely accepted in both industry and academia, where reported manipulation patterns are reproduced to generate exploratory anomaly cases \cite{cao2015adaptive}.

-The raw data comes from the LOBSTER platform \cite{lobster_data}, which is widely used in multiple market manipulation detection investigations.
-It provides tick-by-tick trades and a millisecond-level limit order book for multiple NASDAQ stocks.
-For our study, we selected three stocks representing different industries and liquidity characteristics: Cisco Systems (CSCO), Tesla (TSLA), and Intel (INTC) from January 2, 2015, to March 31, 2015.
-All selected data are free from any known market manipulation events by examination.
+The raw data comes from the LOBSTER platform \citep{lobster_data}, which has been widely used in multiple market manipulation detection investigations \citep{cao2015adaptive,rizvi2020stock,safa2024waldata,poutre2024deep}.
+It provides tick-by-tick trades and millisecond-level limit order books for multiple NASDAQ stocks.
+For our study, we selected three stocks representing different industries and liquidity characteristics: Cisco Systems (CSCO), Tesla (TSLA), and Intel (INTC) on January 2, 2015, with millions of entries providing sufficient data for our study.
+Through careful examinations, all selected data do not contain any reported market manipulation events.

-Based on these raw data, we inject spoofing manipulations as frauds, whose definition is detailed in Section \ref{manipulation}.
-The anomaly insertion process is adapted from the work of \cite{poutre2024deep}, with a key modification to support multilevel insertions.
-For a detailed description of the insertion process and parameter settings, please refer to Appendix.
-As described in Section \ref{general architecture}, we also incorporate a set of artificial features to enhance model performance further.
-The final dataset is partitioned into training, validation, and testing sets according to different modes of training.
-A detailed overview of the specific features utilized and the data distribution for each set is provided in Appendix.
+Given the scarcity of real-world manipulation in high-frequency trading, we follow a widely adopted approach in both academia and industry \citep{cao2015adaptive} by injecting multilevel manipulation into the selected datasets.
+The full data processing procedure—including anomaly insertion, manual feature construction, dataset partitioning, and summary statistics—is detailed in Appendix~\ref{appendix:data preparation}.